 C.S.
 Lewis, J.R.R.
 Tolkien, George MacDonald, and G.K.
 Chesterton have been so important to my spiritual journey.
 For example, I recently reread George MacDonald’s novel, Mary Marston.
 When I finished, I felt my heart had been cleansed.
 His heroes and heroines inspire me to goodness.
 I open one of his novels when I sense the need to be restored, to be immersed in the Kingdom of God.

 I have been devoted to G.K.
 Chesterton since the age of 14.
 It was not until the late 1940s that I found The Screwtape Letters (by C.S.
 Lewis) and was deeply impressed by its profundity.
 Then at Teacher Training College around 1950 I read (Lewis's) The Allegory of Love which again moved me.

-In the 1970s I left education and, under the name Vintage Books, began to deal in used books, specialising in G.K.
+In the 1970s I left education and, under the name Vintage Books, began to deal in used books, specializing in G.K.
 Chesterton, C.S.
 Lewis, The Inklings and linked people.
 This explains why, coming across some reference to The Wade Center, I was pleased.
 I have always felt that there should be warm links between the societies working for these Christian thinkers.
 Because G.K.
 Chesterton was a generation earlier than C.S.
 Lewis the influence was one-way.
 Readers of Lewis knew something of Chesterton because Lewis's intellectual and spiritual generosity made him exaggerate his debt to many other thinkers, but there were Chestertonians who knew little of Lewis, and one of my concerns has been to rectify that.